dazuma/toys/toys/docs/guide.md

 any constant, it is visible only in the same file it is defined in.
 The `mixin` directive creates mixins that are visible from _all_ files at the same point in the search path.

+Not also, when you define a mixin in this way, you should include `Toys::Mixin` in the module, as illustrated above.
+This makes `to_initialize` available in the module.

 ### Templates